You have 2 options when exporting your app for iOS:

 Since the recent Xcode version 11 update, the Application Loader had been deprecated as a separate tool for IPA file submissions.
 The Apple approach is changed and we suggest following this tutorial for IPA files submission to the App Store (please note that the Xcode is now mandatory).

-Please, check this article that can be useful: How to submit App to App Store.
+Please, check these articles that can be useful:

 When submitting your app for review you might need to answer the following questions: